 In the activity timeline, you will see that we display the change in a plots index value since the last time we had a reliable image for that plot.

 This is to help you understand the performance of your crop, and should be used in conjunction with your crop knowledge.
 A decrease in NDVI, IRECI or Ground cover values will not always be a cause for concern.
-Sometimes it will be expected, such as with crop senescence, winter die-back or ripening, and these changes can be used to help detect onset of these events.
+Sometimes it will be expected, such as with crop senescence, winter die-back or ripening, and these changes can be used to help detect the onset of these events.
 Whether there has been an increase or a decrease, the timeline events help you understand the progress of your crop.
 The images themselves may be visually compared to understand which parts of the field may need attention.

 All three indexed images are derived from a visual RGB (red, green, blue) image, which is shown alongside for visual comparison.
 Each indexed image uses a colour scale of red through yellow to green, where red denotes a low value and green a high value.
 Red areas in all 3 indices denote poor or non existent crop growth, either at the beginning of the season, or in an otherwise green area may indicate poor performance.
 Resolution of each "square" in the imagery is 10m by 10m and imagery is provided by the Sentinel 2 satellite.